coffeebeats/gdenv/docs/commands.md

 ## **gdenv `unpin`**

-Removes a `Godot` version pin from the system or specified directory.
+Remove a `Godot` version pin from the system or specified directory.

 ### Usage